undergrad-partner-school

 Boarding

-In 2022, room and board cost at Alabama State University amounted to $7,052 a year.
-The cost of a dorm room only at this school in 2022 added up to $3,500 for one academic year.
+In 2022, room and board cost at Alabama State University amounted to $7,382 a year.

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid you might get at Alabama State University.
+Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for many students.
+Check out some recent data to get the information about need-based and non-need-based monetary aid at Alabama State University.

 Need-based